Minor in Possession (MIP) charges come with serious consequences. Learn what the laws are and how to avoid having an MIP on your permanent record.

 - Consume alcohol and have alcohol detected in their bloodstream

 Some states allow exemptions in very specific circumstances, such as small amounts for religious purposes or under the supervision of a legal guardian.
 MIP laws also apply to marijuana in states where it is legal for persons 21 years old and over.

-Another substance-related charge, DUI stands for driving under the influence.
-This usually refers to alcohol, but can also refer to driving while under the influence of another mind-altering substance, such as marijuana.
+DUI stands for ‘driving under the influence.’
+Sometimes, it is called a DUII – driving under the influence of intoxicants, or DWI – driving while impaired.
+These charges are usually alcohol-related, but they can also apply to driving while under the influence of another mind-altering substance, such as marijuana or an illicit drug.

 Underage Drinking Penalties